jt196/vanilla-cookbook/docs/manual/usage.md

 You can set your default options in the settings section.

-## Add Recipe
+## Recipe Add

 ![Recipe View Desktop](../images/screen-desktop-new-dark.png)

 Add your recipe here.
+Multiple sources accepted:

+- Websites with Schema.org recipe schema (most of the web)
+- Websites with no schema
+- Pasted Text
+- Images of recipes

 **Android PWA sharing** a URL or text to the new page is supported.

-### Scrape It
+### Websites

 Either use the old skool bookmarklet (found in /user/options/bookmark), or paste the URL in the first box, then press scrape.

-Not all websites are supported, but quite a few, mostly those that have good Schema.org recipe data.
+If the site has a well-formed Schema.org recipe object, you should get a returned, fully formed recipe quite quickly.

-If the standard recipe scrape fails, it'll try with an OpenAI API key.
+If the standard recipe scrape fails (criteria being: no name, no ingredients), it'll try with an OpenAI API key.

 ### AI Assist